chta1/airflow_poc/README.md

     c.
 Click on the DAG
     d.
 Trigger DAG
     e.
 Go to Graph View
     f.
-Click on the task on View Log
+Click on the task and View Log